Kartoffel0/Kindle2Anki/README.md

 ### This script utilizes AnkiConnect, make sure you have Anki running on the background before you run the script
 - Plug your kindle into your computer and grab the vocab.db file from its storage by going to ```system/vocabulary/```, or by searching for "vocab.db", and paste it in the same folder as the Kindle2Anki.py file
 - Run the script
-- Choose the book you want to mine from when prompted to
+- Choose the book you want to mine from
-- Choose how many cards you want the script to generate when prompted to
+- Choose how many cards you want the script to generate
-- Wait for it to finish running and enter "OK" to close the script when prompted to
+- Wait for it to finish running

 ### First run setup
 - You'll have to install your dictionaries and frequency lists, make sure you have all of them in the same folder as the Kindle2Anki.py file